 What you will learn

-The programme is designed to fit with one working week, so classes are scheduled on Friday afternoons in the new SA1 Waterfront Development from 1pm to 7pm.
-Being over an extended academic year, studying 42 weeks of the year, means that students are making the most of their time at work and University.
+The programme is designed to fit within the working week, so classes are scheduled on Friday afternoons in the new SA1 Waterfront Development.
+Being over an extended academic year, studying 42 weeks of the year means that students make the most of their time at work and University.

 Our industry-focused curriculum aspires to produce engineering industry leaders of tomorrow.